-4. Increasing parent engagement in equity and inclusive education
+4. Increasing parent engagement in equity and inclusive education Years 1 and 2 (2017-18 to 2018-19)

 - School leaders, educators and staff actively and intentionally encourage the engagement of parents who have not previously been active in the school community. - Parents/guardians and other community members are valued as important resources in creating and maintaining inclusive and equitable school communities.